 TOCO, TEXAS.
 Toco, a farming community on U.S. Highway 82 six miles west of Paris in western Lamar County, was settled sometime before 1900 and was originally known as Shady Grove.
 During the mid-1930s Shady Grove had a church, a school, a cemetery, and a number of houses; several stores were also in the vicinity.
 Beginning around the 1970s, the community became known as Toco, though older locals still sometimes called the area Shady Grove.
 The stores and school closed after World War II, but later the number of residents increased.
 In 1990 Toco was a dispersed rural community with an estimated population of 191.
 The population dropped to eighty-nine in 2000.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "TOCO, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrtyv.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "TOCO, TX," accessed February 26, 2020, http://www.tshaonline.org/handbook/online/articles/hrtyv.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.